A few weeks ago, I helped some friends buy a house near Ginter Park for around $175,000

-I was surprised to see that Richmond, the old capital of the South, is a more integrated city than many of the larger Northern cities.
+I was surprised to see that Richmond, the old capital of the Confederacy, is a more integrated city than many of the larger Northern cities.

 Still, you can easily identify some neighborhoods the bright red West End, or the heavily blue Jackson Ward.

 The maps point to this simple fact: skin color is still, generally speaking, is one of the biggest factors in determining where people choose to live.

 And that leads me to my second strike: I’m a Real Estate Agent.

 Before the Civil Rights Act of 1968, the Real Estate Industry was one of the most influential contributors to racism that existed.
 Housing discrimination was the norm.
 Back then, it wasn’t hard to find neighborhood communities or Real Estate companies that would display signs making it clear that Whites were the only neighbors or clients allowed.
 Of course, the norm for many industries before 1968 was blatant discrimination, but the Real Estate Industry, because they had a hand in where people would or wouldn’t live, had the potential to be a powerful voice as Civil Rights continued to grow in our country.

 For the most part, the Real Estaet Industry was slow to change their ways.
 Laws were passed, but practices continued, and still do.
 In 2006, there was a legal investigation into a Chicago Real Estate company for refusing to show certain properties to black buyers.

 My Hope for Richmond: